AnnaIdzkowska/med-app2/README.md

-An application for managing a medical center written using ReactJS with the use of MUI/Boostrap components
+An application for managing a medical center written using ReactJS with the use of MUI/Boostrap components.
+I used the react-router-dom library for routing.

 ## How to run a project